javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 The `sandbox` attribute allows for the exclusion of certain actions inside an `<iframe>` in order to prevent it executing untrusted code.
 It "sandboxes" the iframe by treating it as coming from another origin and/or applying other limitations.

 There's a "default set" of restrictions applied for `<iframe sandbox src="...">`.
-But it can be relaxed if we provide a space-separated list of keywords for restrictions that should not be applied as a value of the attribute, like this: `<iframe sandbox="allow-forms allow-popups">`.
+But it can be relaxed if we provide a space-separated list of restrictions that should not be applied as a value of the attribute, like this: `<iframe sandbox="allow-forms allow-popups">`.

 In other words, an empty `"sandbox"` attribute puts the strictest limitations possible, but we can put a space-delimited list of those that we want to lift.

-Here's a list of limitations.
-By default, all are applied.
-We can disable each by specifying the corresponding keyword in the `sandbox` attribute:
+Here's a list of limitations:

 `allow-same-origin`
 : By default `"sandbox"` forces the "different origin" policy for the iframe.
 In other words, it makes the browser to treat the `iframe` as coming from another origin, even if its `src` points to the same site.
 With all implied restrictions for scripts.
 This option removes that feature.